 You may also qualify for discounts on medicines from our in-house pharmacy.

 It is very worthwhile to see if you qualify for any of these programs.
-Please contact our Intake Specialists at 970-945-2840 to set up an appointment and obtain applications.
+Please contact our Enrollment Specialists at 970-945-2840 to set up an appointment and obtain applications.

 At the time of your service we ask that you pay your insurance copay, or your prearranged discounted fee, or a $60.00 down payment towards a payment plan.
 If you qualify, we also have a 30-day “Self Declare” program to limit your payments for acute care (for things like injuries and sudden sickness; not routine visits or immunizations).
 Of course, we will always see you for acute care, no matter your ability to pay.